mtps3/Mtps3.github.io/_posts/2017-04-03-ndhquals2017-escapethematrix.md

 This way we can repeat the whole process and overwrite the return address again.
-So with the leaked libc address we constructed another small ROP payload:
+With the leaked libc address we constructed another small ROP payload:

 ```python
 libc.address = puts_leaked - libc.symbols['puts']